anthony-devarti/weatherapp/Project Data/pseudocode.md

 function reveal(id) {
     document.getElementById(id).style.display="block"

+function findCity(userInput) {
+    takes the user input of a postal code and returns a city name to print to the page takes either the initial input or the city name (depending on what I can make work) and saves the lat and lon to their respective variables. make sure not to have the return for this function above redefining these variables, or it won't continue.
+}

-if < 30000 && zipcode === field, second error page explaining why they did a bad thing.
+if time to complete > 30000ms && zipcode === field, second error page explaining why they did a bad thing.